 Furniture Care Tips

-Furniture is an investment that lasts for generations.
-Keep yours in beautiful condition by protecting it from common household catastrophes.
-Here are some helpful hints to help you keep your furniture looking its best.
+Furniture is an investment that can last for generations.
+Keep yours in beautiful condition by protecting it from common household mishaps.
+Here are some helpful hints to help you keep your furniture looking its best:

-Avoid all cleaners containing ammonia.
-It can damage your wood furniture.
+- Avoid all cleaners containing ammonia.
+Ammonia can damage furniture made of wood.

-Make sure your furniture polish does not contain a high amount of alcohol as it can damage wood finishes.
+- Use furniture polish that does not contain a high amount of alcohol as it can damage wood finishes.

-Protect furniture from hot serving dishes with a table cloth, oven mitt or hot plate.
+- Protect furniture from hot serving dishes with a natural fiber table cloth, oven mitt or trivet.

-Position furniture away from direct sunlight.
-Sunlight dries out wood surfaces.
+- Position furniture away from direct sunlight.
+Sunlight can dry and fade wood surfaces.

 Wood and Moisture: Preserving the Delicate Balance

-Too much moisture or dryness can be an unseen enemy of your wood furniture.
+Too much moisture or dryness can be an enemy of your wood furniture.
 Moisture in furniture can often lead to mildew, while dryness can cause furniture to lose its natural luster and weaken joints.
-Maintaining the delicate balance of your furniture is important to keeping it looking nice year after year.
-To help, here are a few tips on how to keep too much moisture or dryness from damaging your furniture.
+Maintaining this delicate balance for your furniture is important to keeping it looking nice year after year.
+Here are a few tips on preventing moisture or dryness from damaging your furniture:

-Avoid placing furniture in steamy bathrooms or laundry areas which may cause them to be exposed to excess moisture.
+- Avoid placing furniture in steamy bathrooms or laundry areas which may cause exposure to excess moisture.

-Protect wood surfaces from direct contact with water.
-Place glass surfaces over table tops or use coasters, hot plates and table cloths to protect your furniture from hot or wet surfaces.
+- Protect wood surfaces from direct contact with water.
+Place glass surfaces over table tops or use coasters, trivets and natural fiber table cloths and pads to protect your furniture from hot or wet surfaces.

-Also, be careful when cleaning furniture pulls or glass accessories by making sure moisture does not remain on the wood once cleaning is complete.
+- Also, be careful when cleaning furniture hardware or glass accessories to ensure moisture does not remain on the wood after cleaning.